knoppin1/DATA-690-WANG/Course-Notes.md

 - A mature C API to enable Python extensions and native C or C++ code to access NumPy’s data structures and computational facilities

 ### *pandas*
-- Provides high-level data structures and functions designed to make working with structured or tabular data fast, easy, and expressive
+>Provides high-level data structures and functions designed to make working with structured or tabular data fast, easy, and expressive

 #### **Primary Features**
 - DataFrame: a tabular, column-oriented data structure with both row and column labels
 - Series: a one-dimensional labeled array object

+### *matplotlib*
+>Produces plots and other two dimensional data visualizations.